-- Submit these files to the Web Usability Coordinator:
+- Submit these files to the Web Governance Team Facilitator:

-- The Usability Coordinator will coordinate with DOE's General Counsel's Office to obtain approval in writing.
+- The Web Governance Team Facilitator will coordinate with DOE's General Counsel's Office to obtain approval in writing.

 - Fill out the 60-day Federal Register Notice.
 You will also need to get a signed certification letter from the technology office director or other senior leader on letterhead to certify the Federal Register notice is legitimate.

 - Provide the following items to the Office of Federal Register: